jqno/talks/_slides/equalsverifier/2017-11-06-devoxx/README.md

 # Not all equals() methods are created equal

-This branch contains all the code you saw at my presentation.
+This directory contains all the code you saw at my presentation.

-Read more at the [EqualsVerifier website](http://jqno.nl/equalsverifier/).
+Read more at the [talk's website](http://jqno.nl/talks/equalsverifier/).